TheTrueTrooper/MountainTracker2/README.md

 ->Leaflet for Openstreetmaps (cycle map) interactive map (native js lib with a definitely typed import)<br/>
 ->Pannellum for panoramic views (Fully native JS (no type def in 'definitely typed' or other available) import to typescript with componet)<br/>
 ->GraphQL as Apollo<br/>
-->NgRx Store (with Entity Addapter & async Effects) for reactive state control and data management ->Testing will be as Jest</p>
+->NgRx Store (with Entity Addapter & async Effects) for reactive state control and data management<br/>
+->Testing will be as Jest</p>
 <p>-Server:<br/>
 ->ASP.NET Core with Angular 17 intergration<br/>